When working with data in Google Sheets, you may need to combine some specific cells (or combine cells in two columns).

 While I have covered an example where I am combining only two cells, you can use the same logic when combining multiple cells

-In some cases, you may need to combine cells but have a line break in between the content of each cell.
+In some cases, you may need to have Google Spreadsheet combine cells with a line break in between the content of each cell.

 But instead of having it as one long text string, you want each of these in a separate line in the same cell.